Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

 2. Named Volumes

-   1. Create a new image with the `volumes` tag
+   1. Build a new image with the `volumes` tag

       ```terminal
       docker build -t feedback-node:volumes  .